-What Can Impact a Food Safety Culture?
+What Are the Impacts to a Food Safety and Quality Culture?

 You can read all the posts in this food safety culture series here:1.
 What is a food safety culture?

 3. How to create a food safety culture

 4. Maintaining and reinforcing a food safety culture

 Diversity is a wonderful thing in the workplace, however, it does come with its own set of challenges.
 When production team members are from diverse backgrounds and cultures, regular hygiene training and compliance with SSOPs or GMPs can be more difficult.
 A multilingual staff can complicate the dissemination and understanding of vital food safety information.
 Linguistic nuances and specifics of an Sanitation Standard Operating Procedure (SSOP) that are not fully understood can put an entire operation at risk of cross-contamination due to poor employee hygiene or compliance.